atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/survivorship-bias.md

 section: Cognitive Biases
 title: Survivorship Bias
 meta_title: How Survivorship Bias Affects your Analysis
-description: Survivorship bias affects analysis.
+description: Survivorship bias negatively affects your analysis.
 Learn how to detect Survivorship Bias and how to avoid this cognitive bias.
 number: 3
 authors:
 - _people/matt.md